DanielBMarkham/Info-Ops3/manuscript/chapter04.md

 ![](resources/images/baby-girl-clipart.png)

-## Using Careful Introspection About our own Stress-Response System
+## Using Careful Introspection About Our Stress-Response System

 This comes easy enough for me.
 I make a lot of mistakes.
 Matter of fact, most of what I do and say is a mistake, measured by some metric.
 It's important to fully understand that, not in order to be a humble, better person or participate in a flavor-of-the-week self-improvement program, but because it contains the deeper knowledge that *everything learns by being wrong first*.